Katie Couric shows off the mother of the bride dress she wore for her daughter Ellie's wedding: “She has pockets! | ExBulletin

 RELATED: Katie Couric sells over 250 pieces from her closet (including an iconic Today Show Article) for charity

 “Here is the bride (and of course, the groom),” Couric captioned.
-“I know I’m biased, but Ellie was absolutely radiant.” the Today the host added that Ellie walked down the aisle to composer Jay Unger’s “Ashokan Farewell” from Ken Burns’ documentary on the Civil War as a way to honor her late father, Jay monahan.
+“I know I’m biased, but Ellie was absolutely radiant.” the Today the host added that Ellie walked down the aisle to composer Jay Unger’s “Ashokan Farewell” from Ken Burns’ Civil War documentary as a way to honor her late father, Jay monahan.

 “(Yes, I cried the whole time.
 Most people there.),” Couric wrote.